Persecution of Yazidis: Kurdistan Region

 According to a report by Human Rights Watch, the Kurdish authorities have used heavy-handed tactics against the Yazidis and was accused of kidnapping and beating two Yazidi men belonging to the Yazidi Movement for Reform and Progress who criticized the actions of the authorities.
 After the Kurdish authorities kidnapped them, they gave them two options, either they would accept that they were Kurds or they would confess that they were "terrorists".
 In addition, the Kurdish officers asked which language they speak.
 When the Yazidis replied "Yazidi", they were further tortured.

 There have also been some demographic changes in Yazidi-majority areas after the fall of Saddam.
 In the Sheikhan area, which is considered a historic Yazidi stronghold, the Kurdish authorities have allegedly settled Sunni Kurds to strengthen their claim that it should be included within the Kurdistan Region.
 In modern times, Kurdistan Region is accused of taking over traditional Yazidi settlements.

 According to Yazidi activists reports, from 2003 to 2012, around 30 Yazidi women and girls were kidnapped and forced into marriage with Asayish members.

 Ideological basis

 During their history, the Yazidis have mostly been under the pressure of their Muslim neighbors, which led to violence and massacres at times.

+According to Yazidi belief, mentioning the names or epithets used by other faiths for the "evil spirit" is considered sinful, as doing so implies acknowledgement of evil as an independent entity, which would diminish God's omnipotence.
+Because Yazidis historically avoided gatherings where such figures were cursed or condemned, outside observers mistook this avoidance for veneration, generating misconceptions that in turn fueled persecution.
+Yazidi theological thought holds that humans themselves constructed the concept of a devil figure to externalize responsibility for their own moral failings, while God granted humanity free will and the capacity to distinguish right from wrong.

 Kurdish muftis have given the persecution of Yazidis a religious character and they have also legalized it.
 Also Kurdish mullahs such as Mahmud Bayazidi viewed the Yazidis as unbelievers.